Auterion/embedded-debug-tools/ext/orbetto/metrics/METRICS.md

 - Thread progress vs semaphores
 - Callstack changes (code coverage) [Done].

-All these metrics need to be combined into a large latent space that can be diffed (a kind of distance measure) between different versions of PX4. of PX4 to detect bugs in the code before it flies.
+All these metrics need to be combined into a large latent space that can be diffed (a kind of distance measure) between different versions of PX4 to detect bugs in the code before it flies.

 ## GCOV